How-to Guides, Postage and Mailing, USPS

 Examples of Marketing Mail promotions include:

-- Tactile, Sensory and Interactive Discounts: Utilizing innovations in papers/stocks, substrates, finishing techniques and inks serves to drive engagement and response rates.
-Taking a multi-faceted approach to your mailing efforts can lead to additional discounts as you employ the latest tactile/sensory mailpiece features that reinforce brand awareness while providing an interactive experience.
+- Tactile, Sensory and Interactive Discounts: Use unique papers, finishes, and inks.
+These features boost engagement and response rates.
+A multi-faceted approach can lead to additional discounts.
+Using the latest tactile/sensory features reinforces your brand.
+It also gives customers an interactive experience.

-- Mobile Shopping Promotion: The USPS also offers discounts for mailers that integrate mobile devices as a call-to-action for online shopping, especially useful during the holiday season.
-Utilizing mobile-friendly technology, such as direct codes, this promotion serves to link the convenience of mobile devices with the online shopping experience.
+- Mobile Shopping Promotion: The USPS offers discounts for mailers who link to online shopping.
+This is especially useful during the holidays.
+Use mobile-friendly technology, such as direct codes.
+This promotion connects mobile devices with the online shopping experience.

-- Paper Stock: Variations in the weight of each paper type can add to your postage rates.
-Some good news is that with increases made to the maximum weight of automation letters and cards to 3.5 ounces, you have greater flexibility with the choice and amount of paper stock you use.
-Get samples of the paper and envelope and weigh them to see if you’re within postage limits.
-If needed, a lightweight alternative can help keep costs in line, especially if you go over the weight limit and intend to mail a large volume.
+- Paper Stock: Paper weight can also affect postage rates.
+The good news is that the maximum weight for automation letters and cards increased to 3.5 ounces.
+This gives you more flexibility with your paper choice.
+Get samples and weigh them to stay within limits.
+A lightweight alternative can help you keep costs down, especially for high-volume mailings.

 What is Returned Mail?